 - No DRIPS.
 Some individual dividend stocks offer dividend reinvestment plans (DRIP).
 These programs are a way for investors to build a stock position over time, using the dividends paid out to repurchase new shares.
 Dividend ETFs do not have DRIPS.

 - Trading Fees.
-Since ETFs trade like stock, you pay commission for each buy and sell.
+Since ETFs trade like a stock, you pay commission for each buy and sell.
 This means that ETFs are not ideal for dollar-cost averaging.
 Mutual funds have the advantage over dividend stocks or ETFs in this area.
 But keep in mind that mutual funds have higher expense ratios than ETFs.

 - Lower Yield.
 Dividend ETFs invest in a portfolio of high-yielding dividend stocks.
 Since a dividend ETF is a basket of securities, it’s yield is an average of all the holdings.
-That means that some individual dividend stocks can have higher yields than the the aggregate ETF.
+That means that some individual dividend stocks can have higher yields than the aggregate ETF.